nplrkn/alsoran/documentation/backlog.md

 - Live redis test returns ok after "# Failed listening on port 23491 (TCP), aborting."
 - Redis live test should not create Redis dump.rdb
 ----MAINTAINABILITY----
+- Ue logging level should be settable to allow warnings to show up.
+UE context should appear in logs / be stored in Logger.
 - sock_opt.rs doesn't need to be a separate file
 - Cleaner RRC interface in trait Gnbcu
 - Break procedures into small functions